 - The Chilean government acknowledged that Latam is a strategic company and has indicated they may consider options for assistance

-- Latam is operating at 5% capacity for passenger flights due to collapse in global demand
+- During the height of the lockdowns, Latam was operating at 5% capacity for passenger flights due to collapse in global demand

 - Latam states that customers' miles, points and benefits are intact and not at risk of going away